NORTH OF SCOTLAND CYCLING ASSOCIATION

 This organisation, being the north centre of the Scottish Cyclists’ Union (SCU), shall be called the North of Scotland Cycling Association (NoSCA), hereafter referred to as “The Association”.

-The Association shall consist of SC and BC members.
-These members shall belong to SC or BC affiliated clubs which are located within the geographical area of the North Centre, as defined by SC.
-The club specified on their BC membership card shall determine members eligible to take part in any Association meeting or qualify for any Association championship.
+The Association shall consist of resident SCU or BCF members.
+These members shall belong to SCU or BCF affiliated clubs which are located within the geographical area of the north centre as defined by the SCU.
+A resident shall be defined as a member whose primary abode lies within the above area and who has occupied that abode for at least three of the previous twelve months.
+Only such members shall be allowed to take part in any Association meeting or qualify for any Association championship.

 To co-ordinate, administer, control and encourage all aspects of the sport of cycling within the Association area in accordance with the Association’s by-laws and the rules of the SCU.
 To affiliate to any organisation to further the interests of the Association and its members.